 What Else?: There are also a wide selection of casual clothing, bags and footwear, both new or pre-loved

 Notes to Ponder : Be extra careful with your personal belongings; handbags, wallet, camera, watch etc. There will always be risk of snatch thief or pick pocket in crowded places.

 Where: It has just been recently brought to my knowing that the Pasar malam next to the Handicraft Market or Filipino Market is officially named Pasar Malam Sinsuran.

 For all I knew, it was the place that I called Pasar Malam Pasar Philippine, regardless the redundant used of the word ‘Pasar’.
 It was actually the extension of the Pasar Malam Sinsuran (of which I’ve mentioned earlier) that is located right across the street in front of it.

 Operating Hours: 5.30pm-11.00pm

 Major Attraction: Seafood!
 Fresh, barbecued seafood that is.
 My personal favourite is the barbecued squid and sting ray.
 For the more adventurous eater, you can try have a bite on the local delicacy made famous in the East Coast of Sabah which are fresh, raw seaweeds

 What Else?: If you’re not into seafood, the barbecued honey chicken wings are also available on the menu

-Notes to Ponder: For those who are prone to getting diarrhea or any sort of stomach discomfort due to contaminated food, choose a well-kept stalls and food stalls operator who practice good hygiene.
+Notes to Ponder: For those who are prone to getting diarrhoea or any sort of stomach discomfort due to contaminated food, choose a well-kept stall and food stalls operator who practice good hygiene.